 In 1999, we planted our popular Mediterranean varieties including Tempranillo, Sangiovese and Nebbiolo on our Belebula Vineyard, located on Old North Road in Pokolbin.
 This is an elevated, exposed site and slopes away steeply towards the West at the base of the Brokenback Mountain Range.

 The soils are light clay with a large amount of rocks over a shallow limestone base, which naturally provides excellent drainage.
 Fossilized seashells can be collected from the surface, with many examples of larger creatures also found.

 Wine Varieties & Philosophy

-Additionally we produce numerous desert & fortified wines including an Autumn Harvest Riesling, Riesling Solera, Muscat, fortified Shiraz and a 40 year old Tawny.
+Additionally, we produce numerous dessert and fortified wines including an Autumn Harvest Riesling, Riesling Solera, Muscat, fortified Shiraz and a 40-year-old Tawny.

 In the vineyard, we make a concerted effort to match the practice to the terroir.
 All vines are hand pruned; handpicked and carefully tended to ensure the best quality fruit is obtained.
 Yields are kept low, and irrigation, while installed, is used purely as a tool to ensure optimum quality.